Please select the link related to your area of interest or view all Customer Service Center service request types.

 This service allows you to make a payment for City of Tampa Wastewater Disposal.

-Use this service to report a Wastewater employee or crew behavior (driving, work, rudeness, etc.).
+Use this service to report your experience with a Wastewater employee or crew behavior (driving, work, etc.).

 Use this service to request group tours of the Wastewater Treament Facility.